SamuelLBau/Deep_Gaming/README.rst

-    Recommended: (Do not use them all, but keep them in mind) --fresh           #Include to wipe the existing network (If there is one) and begin anew --save_rewards    #Include to save the .reward and .qs files used in plotting improvement over time --test            #Include to generate an example run instead of a training run (Generates Example_run.gif) --max_neg_reward_steps <int> #Include to stop run early if too many consecutive negative rewards occur --game_skip <int>  #Number of frames to skip every time environment is reset
+    Recommended: (Do not use them all, but keep them in mind) --fresh           #Include to wipe the existing network (If there is one) and begin anew --save_rewards    #Include to save the .reward and .qs files used in plotting improvement over time --test            #Include to generate an demo run instead of a training run (Generates Example_run.gif) --max_neg_reward_steps <int> #Include to stop run early if too many consecutive negative rewards occur --game_skip <int>  #Number of frames to skip every time environment is reset